 “These are the wrong apples for this tarte aux pommes!”

 And so it went.
 A critical evaluation each day at school in cuisine or patisserie (or both), and another each evening at the dinner table.
 ‘Wrong’ was a well-used word in her household.
-Very occasionally, perhaps in conjunction with a rare astrological event, there was praise.
+Very occasionally, perhaps in conjunction with a planetary alignment or rare astrological event, there was praise.

 “These madeleines are perfect!
 You must teach me to make them.”